Michelle Zauner: Personal life

 Zauner and her husband Peter Bradley perform live at the Neptune Theatre in Seattle in 2021.

 Zauner married her bandmate Peter Bradley in 2014, just two weeks before her mother's death from squamous cell carcinoma of the bile duct.
 The pair met in 12 Steps Down, a bar in Philadelphia; Zauner has said her song of the same name details their first meeting.
 She wrote the Japanese Breakfast song "Till Death" as a love song and thank-you note to Bradley.
+In June 2026, Zauner revealed that she is pregnant with their first child during her performance at the Governors Ball Music Festival.

 Zauner's mother died on October 18, 2014.
 Zauner has said that her relationship with her mother, and its end, inspired her to collect "evidence that the Korean half" of her identity "did not die" when her mother and aunt did.
 After her mother died, Zauner began making frequent trips to H Mart, a supermarket that specializes in Korean food, and began learning how to cook the Korean food her mother made during her childhood, a process she chronicled in her essay Crying in H Mart and her book of the same name.
 She followed cooking tutorials from Maangchi, with whom she became friends.
-Zauner, who is not fluent in Korean, sometimes uses Korean phrases while speaking English.
+Zauner, who was not fluent in Korean prior to her extended stay in South Korea in 2024, sometimes uses Korean phrases while speaking English.

 Zauner is bisexual.
-She said that the Japanese Breakfast song "Everybody Wants to Love You" was written about her relationship with a woman.
+She has said that the Japanese Breakfast song "Everybody Wants to Love You" was written about her relationship with a woman.

 Zauner has said that she is estranged from her father, who lives in Thailand.

 Activism

 Zauner has been an advocate for Asian-American issues.
 She spoke out on Twitter after the 2021 Atlanta spa shootings, expressing her anger and calling it important to acknowledge anti-Asian racism in the United States.

 In 2022, Zauner and Chicago-based Goose Island Brewery released a limited-edition lager at the Pitchfork Music Festival to raise money for the "Heart of Dinner" charity, which helps elderly Asian-Americans struggling with food insecurity.
 The beer was named "Be Sweet" after her song.

 Zauner has said she hopes to inspire more Asian-Americans to be involved in music.
 Some of her videos, such as the one for "Everybody Wants to Love You", contain references to Korean culture.

+In September 2025, Zauner joined the "No Music For Genocide" movement, removing her music from streaming services in Israel in protest of the ongoing Gaza genocide.